anav5704/CS000/src/content/team/project-setup.md

 # Create a Repo

 Creating repositories was explained in the CS000 Solo lesson.
-The only thing were doing differently is time is that the repo will be `private`.
+The only thing were doing differently this time is that the repo will be `private`.
 This is because sharing of coding during assignments can lead to penalties.

 # Add Collaborators